antonmarsden/api-aggregator/README.md

 Beyond the basic local to remote URL mapping, the following capabilities are provided:
 - Mapping a local endpoint to another local endpoint (see the **api.met.no-json** definition for an example).
+- Enabling and disabling of endpoints (enabled by default).
 - Caching of responses, enabled by default.
 You can disable the cache on an endpoint using **disableCache : false**.
 - Basic rate limiting, e.g,
 ```